solutionforest/filament-firewall/README.md

 4. You can change the setting in the `config/filament-firewall.php` file to skip the middleware `WhitelistRangeMiddleware` check.

+5. For additional configuration options, you can refer to the [Laravel Firewall configuration file](https://github.com/akaunting/laravel-firewall/blob/master/src/Config/firewall.php) to customize more firewall settings.
+Some key configuration options include:

+   - `config('firewall.enabled')` - Controls whether the firewall is enabled (default: `true`)
+   - `config('firewall.middleware')` - Middleware configuration settings

-5. Register the plugin in your Panel provider:
+6. Register the plugin in your Panel provider:

+   > [!IMPORTANT]
-   > **Important: Register the plugin in your Panel provider after version 2.x**
+   > Register the plugin in your Panel provider after **version 2.x**

    ```bash
     use SolutionForest\FilamentFirewall\FilamentFirewallPlugin;